-Pretty much immediately, we were each wolfing down a set of da bing and you tiao while standing right in front of the stall–two hungry maniacs people-watching (and being watched).
-And, as always, Bill was busy snapping unflattering pictures of me.
-But I’ll let it slide for the sake of showing you all just how GOOD this food is.
+Pretty much immediately, we were each wolfing down a set of da bing and you tiao while standing right in front of the stall.

 They bring with them delicious breakfast items like jianbing (煎饼), egg pancakes (蛋饼), pan-fried mantou (煎馒头), pan-fried dumplings (煎饺) and many other different kinds of bing or pancakes (饼).
 The list can go on for a while, and, obviously, we’ve photographed all of it for you to drool over.

-There’s the approximation made by Kaitlin, and then there’s the real thing.
+There’s the jianbing approximation Kaitlin has posted, and then there’s the real thing.
 Kaitlin on one of her first trips to Shanghai had her own Jian Bing Breakfast experience!
-It’s definitely time for us to put together the real deal!
-Stay tuned for our own recipe!

 I am still researching this recipe!
 (The girls will tell you just how many botched batches of buns they’ve choked down at this point).
 It’s going to be like one of those Dim Sum Shrimp Dumpling-type recipes again—tricky, but once we get it, perfect.
 Doesn’t the sight of this make you drool?

-But if you are not up for the street version of these Chinese breakfast items, here are a couple of restaurants that specialize in these breakfast items that you can try.
+If you are not up for the street version of these Chinese breakfast items, here are a couple of restaurants that specialize in them.
 Locals eat at these more comfortable restaurants too ;-)

 张记油条 （Zhang Ji You Tiao， 武(wu)夷(yi)路(lu) #331）